 Before projects or tasks, meet with people and ask them about their vision for the plan.
 What are they looking forward to completing?
 Where do they need more direction or guidance?
 Is there anything about the project goals that they think needs to change?

-Check in with people and discuss goals, successes, and struggles at the end of projects, too.
+Check-in with people and discuss goals, successes, and struggles at the end of projects, too.
 What would they do differently next time?
 Why were certain aspects difficult?
-What went well and are they looking forward to doing a similar project in the future?
+What went well, and are they looking forward to doing a similar project in the future?

-When feedback is a regular part of the leader-employee interaction, it opens up the door for questions and advice when times get hard.
+When feedback is a regular part of the leader-employee interaction, it opens the door for questions and advice when times get hard.
 Employees who don’t know what to expect from their boss are less likely to reach out when they struggle.
 Show that you care about helping them improve.

 A morale boost is inevitable when people see their progress and success.
 Even if they had to navigate some obstacles, it feels good to overcome them and make it to the other side.
 Assure your employees that you are in their corner, no matter what.